Indonesian presidential aircraft: Livery

 The Indonesian presidential aircraft is painted red on top and white on the bottom, the colors of the national flag.
 The two color fields is separated by a golden strip, the Indonesian national colors, creating a long curved golden ribbon along the fuselage.
-On top and along the windows there are the Indonesian National Emblem Garuda Pancasila followed by the text "REPUBLIK INDONESIA" in white, on each sides.
+On top and along the windows there are the national emblem followed by the text "Republik Indonesia" in white, on each sides.
 On the front directly below the cockpit windows there is the Indonesian presidential emblems of a gold star on each side.
 On vertical stabilizer there is a print of Indonesian flag on each sides.

 After the aircraft was unveiled, its livery and color scheme was sky blue on top and white on the bottom, and attracted criticism.
 Some deemed it "unattractive", while others noted the similarity of sky blue color scheme to the United States Air Force One, and others suspected a political connotation.
-Minister of State Secretary Sudi Silalahi, responded that the sky blue color was chosen for safety and security reasons, as a sky-colored camouflage.
+Minister of State Secretariat Sudi Silalahi, responded that the sky blue color was chosen for safety and security reasons, as a sky-colored camouflage.
 The color is also widely used as the uniform of the Indonesian Air Force personnel who operate the aircraft.
 It was also chosen as a unique identity, since there are no Indonesian commercial aircraft using this color in their livery.
 In early August 2021, the presidential aircraft was repainted red on top and white on the bottom.

-The chartered Boeing 777-300ER is painted white with a red cheatline over the length of the fuselage and up the tail, with "Republik Indonesia" written on the front of the fuselage between the National Emblem and the Flag of Indonesia, and with "garuda" written on the tail in red.
+The chartered Boeing 777-300ER is painted white with a red cheatline over the length of the fuselage and up the tail, with "Republik Indonesia" written on the front of the fuselage between the national emblem and the flag of Indonesia, with "garuda" written on the tail in red.
 This livery is similar to Garuda Indonesia's retro livery.

+Since Prabowo Subianto took office in 2024, he has preferred using his privately owned 737-700/BBJ rather than using the state owned 737-800/BBJ2.

+Since 2025 the livery was changed to white with two red stripes, "Republik Indonesia" and the Garuda Pancasila emblem on the side, similar to Garuda Indonesia's PK-GIG retro livery.
+Aircraft that uses this livery includes one Boeing 737-700/BBJ, one 737-800/BBJ2, two NAS332 Super Puma and one police AW189.

 Fleet

-The Presidential Flight fleet consists of the following aircraft (as of November, 2021):
+The presidential flight fleet consists of the following aircraft (as of May, 2025):

-Previously, the Indonesian Government operated Lockheed C-140 Jetstar, Ilyushin Il-18, Convair 990, Mcdonnell Douglas DC-8, Mcdonnell Douglas DC-10, Mcdonnell Douglas MD-11, Boeing 707-300, Boeing 737 Classic, Airbus A300, and A330-300 Aircraft chartered from Garuda Indonesia.
+Previously, the presidential fleet used Ilyushin Il-14, Lockheed C-140 Jetstar, and Hiller 360 operated by the Indonesian Air Force.
+Later the government used aircraft chartered from Garuda Indonesia, such as Convair 990, McDonnell Douglas DC-8, McDonnell Douglas DC-10, McDonnell Douglas MD-11, Boeing 707-320, Boeing 737 Classic, Airbus A300, and A330-300.

+Other aircraft occasionally used by the vice president includes Indonesian Air Force's Boeing 737 Classic and 737 Next Generation.
+While the foreign minister, defence minister and other officials used Indonesian Air Force's Dassault Falcon 8X.